-Nevertheless, the Supreme Court's unequivocal stand to date as to the preemptive effect of the FAA provides strong reason to speculate that a similar result will obtain with regard to Section 10(a) grounds for vacatur.
+Nevertheless, the Supreme Court's unequivocal stand to date as to the preemptive effect of the FAA provides strong reason to believe that a similar result will obtain with regard to Section 10(a) grounds for vacatur.
 If it does, and if the Supreme Court eventually determines that the Section 10(a) standards are the sole grounds for vacatur of commercial arbitration awards, FAA preemption of conflicting state law with regard to the "back end issues of vacatur (and confirmation and modification) would be certain.
-If the Court takes the opposite tack and holds that the Section 10(a) grounds are not the exclusive criteria for vacatur, Section 10(a) will have no preemptive effect and states should be free to deal with vacatur-related issues in any manner they see fit (RUAA sections 18, 19, 20).
+If the Court takes the opposite tack and holds that the Section 10(a) grounds are not the exclusive criteria for vacatur, the preemptive effect of §10(a) would be limited, most likely to the rule that state arbitration acts cannot eliminate, limit or modify any of the four party and arbitrator misconduct grounds set out in Section 10(a).
+A holding by the Supreme Court that the Section 10(a) grounds are not exclusive would also free the states to codify other grounds for vacatur beyond those set out in Section 10(a).
+These various, currently nonstatutory grounds for vacatur are discussed at length in the Reporter's Comments appended to Section 19.

 An important caveat to the general rule of FAA preemption is found in Volt Information Sciences, Inc. and Mastrobuono.
 The focus in these cases is on the effect of FAA preemption on choice-of-law provisions routinely included in commercial contracts.
-Volt and Mastrobuono establish that a clearly expressed contractual agreement by the parties to an arbitration contract to conduct their arbitration under state law rules effectively trumps the preemptive effect of the FAA.
-If the parties elect to govern their contractual arbitration mechanism by the law of a particular state and thereby limit the issues that they will arbitrate or the procedures under which the arbitration will be

-Tentative Draft No. 3 October 9, 1998 conducted, their bargain will be honored-as long as the state law principles invoked by the choice-of-law provision do not conflict with the FAA's prime directive that agreements to arbitrate be enforced.
+Volt and Mastrobuono establish that a clearly expressed contractual agreement by the

+Tentative Draft No. 4 February 19, 1999 parties to an arbitration contract to conduct their arbitration under state law rules effectively trumps the preemptive effect of the FAA.
+If the parties elect to govern their contractual arbitration mechanism by the law of a particular state and thereby limit the issues that they will arbitrate or the procedures under which the arbitration will be conducted, their bargain will be honored-as long as the state law principles invoked by the choice-of-law provision do not conflict with the FAA's prime directive that agreements to arbitrate be enforced.
 It is in these situations that the RUAA will have most impact.